aditya777-dev/Simple-Keylogger/README.md

 > move shortcut to the startup folder

 > now when device is powered on, the keylogger will be active and hidden in background

+> all keystrokes will be recorded in 'keylog.txt' file in 'dist' folder

 4. to stop keylogger